 d) Pastoral visitors

-Pastoral visitors will be supported in their role with the provision of Foundation Module (2020 Edition) safeguarding training upon appointment.
-If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.
+Pastoral visitors will be supported in their role with the provision of safeguarding training upon appointment.
+If they are undertaking tasks for which a criminal records check would be required, this will be undertaken prior to appointment.